Contemplating today's Gospel

 “Light your lamps and be like servants who await their master’s return from a wedding”

 Fr.
-Miquel VENQUE i To (Solsona, Lleida, Spain)Today, we must pay our individual attention to Jesus' words: “Gird your loins and light your lamps and be like servants who await their master’s return from a wedding, ready to open immediately when he comes and knocks” (Lk 12:36).
-What a joy to realize that, even though unworthy and sinner, it will up to me to open the door for the Lord, when He finally comes!
-Yes, at the hour of death, I will open the door to Heaven or I will close it; nobody will be doing it on my behalf.
-“We can be persuaded God will ask us to render accounts not only of our deeds and words, but also of how we have been spending our time” (St. Gregory of Nazianzus).
+Miquel VENQUE i To (Solsona, Lleida, Spain)Today we should pay close attention to these words of Jesus: “be like servants who await their master’s return from a wedding, ready to open immediately when he comes and knocks” (Lk 12:36).
+What a joyful thought—to realize that, though I am small and a sinner, I myself will be the one to open the door to the Lord when He comes!
+Yes, at the moment of death, it will be I who opens or closes that door—no one else can do it for me.
+“Let us be convinced that God will ask us to give an account not only of our actions and words, but also of how we have used our time” (St. Gregory of Nazianzus).

 Thoughts on Today's Gospel